KatTheGit/sylvan-row/README.md

 - libalsa-ocaml-dev
 - libx11-dev

-NOTE: Not sure if this is still true.

 ## Other info

 There is no documentation for the code yet, as a lot of it is in a temporary state.